 The basic Firenzecard is €85 so visitors need to spend nearly €30 on sightseeing per day to make it work (if not primarily bought for the skip-the-line benefits).

-Time-slot reservation tickets purchased online in advance — generally, a very good idea — for the Accademia are around €20, for the Uffizi €24 (or €38 for the Uffizi, Palazzo Pitti (€16) and Boboli (€10) gardens combination) and €20 for the monuments and museums associated with the Duomo for a total €74 for these top sights.
-Two or three further sights will make the Firenzecard profitable, e.g. the churches of Santa Croce (€8), Santa Maria Novella (€10) or San Lorenzo (€9); museums such as the Bargello (€9), Cappelle Medicee (€9), San Marco (€8), Palazzo Vecchio (€12.50), Misericordia (€5), Spedale Degli Innocenti (€9), Salvatore Ferragamo (€8), Galileo (€10); and several villas near Florence.
-Small discounts are also given at some shops and restaurants.
+Time-slot reservation tickets purchased online in advance — generally, a very good idea — for the Accademia are around €20, for the Uffizi €29 (or €45 for the Uffizi, Palazzo Pitti (€16) and Boboli (€10) gardens combination).
+Two or three further sights will make the Firenzecard profitable, e.g. the churches of Santa Croce (€8), Santa Maria Novella (€10) or San Lorenzo (€9); museums such as the Bargello (€10), Cappelle Medicee (€9), San Marco (€8), Orsanmichele (€8), Palazzo Vecchio (€12.50), Torre di Arnolfo (€12.50) Misericordia (€8), Spedale Degli Innocenti (€9), Salvatore Ferragamo (€10), Galileo (€13); and several villas near Florence.
+Some shops and restaurants give small discounts.

 The Firenzecard has the further advantage that it is not a waste of money to enter a museum to see just one section, or even just one work if it is of particular interest.

 Online timed reservation tickets are almost essential to see some of the top sights in Europe and Italy during the high season that is increasingly longer with Florence particularly busy in May, July, August, Easter, and the Christmas holiday season.
-If not using the Firenzecard, skip-the-line tickets for specific time slots are sensibly bought online in advance at any time of the year for the Uffizi and usually for the Accademia too.
+If not using the Firenzecard, buy skip-the-line tickets for specific time slots online in advance at any time of the year for the Uffizi and usually for the Accademia too.

 More Articles on Florence Sights